brokentelescope/ChromebookScheduler/README.md

 ### Prerequisites:
 - **Python Installation:**
   - Python can be installed by following this [link](https://www.python.org/downloads/).
-  - All Python libraries used except Flask and Sqlite3 come with Python.
-Installation instructions for these two libraries are outlined below.
+  - All Python libraries used except Flask do not require additional installation.
+Installation instructions for Flask are outlined below.
 - **Flask Installation:**
   - For Mac users, follow this [YouTube tutorial](https://www.youtube.com/watch?v=B1Qcb5xQ96M).
   - Install Flask using pip: `pip install flask`
-- **Sqlite3 Installation:**

 ### Steps to Run the Application:
 1. Clone the GitHub repository: `git clone https://github.com/brokentelescope/ChromebookScheduler`